pikarpov-LANL/Sapsan/docs/joss/paper.md

 To begin, let's focus on a high-level overview of Sapsan.
 Logically, the project can be separated into three modules: *core*, where all abstractions and necessary classes are located, *lib*, where scientific context is coming to play implementing abstractions from the *core* module and wrapping it up as reusable models, in our case turbulence subgrid models, and *CLI* - command line interface for project boilerplate initialization.
-The idea behind Sapsan approach is simple - organization of workflow within experiments which encapsulate data preparation and optimization \& training leading to a ready-to-go model (Fig.1).
+The idea behind Sapsan's approach is simple - organization of workflow within experiments which encapsulate data preparation and optimization \& training leading to a ready-to-go model (Fig.1).
 Now, let's consider a physical context in which we are working.
-In particular, let's take the example of turbulence subgrid modeling, e.g. a model to predict turbulent behavior at the under-resolved simulation scales
+In particular, let's take the example of turbulence subgrid modeling, e.g. a model to predict turbulent behavior at the under-resolved simulation scales.

 * __Data Module__
   * __Data:__ 3D time-variable magnetohydrodynamic (MHD) turbulence data. ``Sapsan`` is ready to process common 3D HD and MHD turbulence data,